 5You need to select the backup scope.
 In most cases, you will need to select Backup only system required partitions, which include the system and boot volumes.

 6You can also select the Use block level backup option that allows you to copy only data blocks that were changed since the last backup.
 Configure the rest of the backup wizard steps, such as compression, notification, scheduling - as for any other backup plan.

 CloudBerry Backup supports bare-metal restores using the image-based backup.
 You need to create a bootable USB flash drive using CloudBerry Backup wizard, boot the server from this drive, and then start the recovery process.
-We have explained bare-metal restore in a separate post “How to Establish Bootable USB for Windows Server 2003”.
+You can check our separate blog post about bootable USB for Windows Server 2003.